TomasRoj/PythonCLI/README.md

 1. rotate.py - Rotates an image.
 2. blur.py - Blurs an image.
 3. sharper.py - Makes image little bit sharper.
+4. resize.py - Resizes image to some height and width.

 There is more files (ex. writeText.py) but theese are not working yet (that can be good contribution! 🎉)